-Neil’s department honors ICE detainer requests, the county jail confirmed to The Appeal.
+Neil’s department honors ICE detainer requests, the county jail confirmed to the Political Report.
 This means that, should ICE request it, the jail will agree to detain someone beyond their scheduled release on suspicions that they are undocumented, giving the federal agency time to apprehend the person.
 Detainers are administrative requests that are not signed by a judge, and the ACLU of Ohio has argued that enforcing them violates people’s constitutional rights; some sheriffs around the country do not honor them.

-McGuffey told The Appeal that she will end the policy should she be elected.
+McGuffey told the Political Report that she will end the policy should she be elected.